 - acetylenic fatty acids, if one or more triple bonds are present.

 - Cis and trans double bonds

 Cis and trans double bonds

 Carbon-carbon double bonds are the most common multiple bonds present in unsaturated fatty acids.
 They have a planar conformation; therefore, they can be considered as plans from whose opposite sides carbon skeleton attaches and continues.
-If the entry and the exit of the chain occurs on the same side of the plan, double bond is defined in cis configuration.
-Conversely, when the chain enters and exits on opposite sides of the plan, double bond is defined in trans configuration.
+If the entry and the exit of the chain occurs on the same side of the plan, double bond is in cis configuration.
+Conversely, when the chain enters and exits on opposite sides of the plan, double bond is in trans configuration (see trans fatty acids).